MicrosoftDocs/sql-docs/docs/t-sql/statements/create-columnstore-index-transact-sql.md

 ### C. Handle nonclustered indexes when converting a rowstore table to a columnstore index

 This example shows how to handle nonclustered indexes when you convert a rowstore table to a columnstore index.
-Beginning with [!INCLUDE[sssql16-md](../../includes/sssql16-md.md)], no special action is required. [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] automatically defines and rebuilds the nonclustered indexes on the new, clustered, columnstore index.
+Beginning with [!INCLUDE[sssql16-md](../../includes/sssql16-md.md)], no special action is required. [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] automatically defines and rebuilds the nonclustered indexes on the new, clustered columnstore index.

 If you want to drop the nonclustered indexes, use the DROP INDEX statement prior to creating the columnstore index.
 The DROP EXISTING option only drops the clustered index that is being converted.
 It doesn't drop the nonclustered indexes.